IUCN Protected Area Management Categories

 These categories are recognised by international bodies such as the United Nations and by many national governments and have become an important global standard for the planning, establishment and management of protected areas.
 The Convention on Biological Diversity’s Programme of Work on Protected Areas (Goal 43, Paragraph 4.3.7) 1 request Parties to the Convention to use the IUCN system of protected area management categories for reporting purpose.
 The categories are as follows, 2 and are described in further detail on separate factsheets:

 IUCN management categories are voluntary for countries to apply to their protected areas, and are not currently being used by all countries.
 Many protected areas across the world do not have an assigned IUCN management category, however this does not imply that they lack protective measures or active management.
-Broadly speaking, areas in categories I-IV are subject to more restricted management and use giving priority to biodiversity conservation, whereas those in categories V and VI are often under more flexible management regimes that allows multiple of their natural and cultural resources.
+Broadly speaking, areas in categories I-IV are subject to more restricted management and use giving priority to biodiversity conservation, whereas those in categories V and VI are often under more flexible management regimes that allow multiple sustainable uses of their natural and cultural resources.

 Governments can assess whether a site meets the IUCN’s definition, and document the characteristics and justification for protected area status.
 Based on this information, a management category may be assigned by the government (or appropriate national authority).
 2 IUCN can advise on assignment and sometimes runs individual advisory missions to countries or even individual protected areas.
 However, IUCN does not impose IUCN management categories on a protected area.
 The criteria for designation, management and business implications depend on a number of factors, but can largely be separated based on the management objective and governance type of the area, which are described in the appropriate section below.